lenincompres/domify/README.md

 goBtn.click();
 ```

 You may assign id's in the property name by separating it from the tag with an underscore (_).
 Example: div_mainField:, this will create a div element with an id of mainField.
-Also, if a name is not identified as a tag, attribute or style, domify interprets it as an id and assumes a div tag.
 Any id or tag property will replace those interpreted from the name.

 ```javascript
 domify({